Quickstart

 import type { RpcBlock, RpcTransactionReceipt } from 'viem';

-const univo = indexer({ getBlock, signingKey: process.env.UNIVO_SIGNING_KEY });
+const univo = indexer({

-async function getBlock(head: { chain: `0x${string}`; number: `0x${string}`; hash: `0x${string}` }) {
+async function getBlock(head: { chain: `0x${string}`; number: string; }) {

-const [eth_getBlockByHash, eth_getBlockReceipts] = await Promise.all([
+const [eth_getBlockByNumber, eth_getBlockReceipts] = await Promise.all([

-rpc({ id: 1, method: "eth_getBlockByHash", params: [head.hash, true] }),
+rpc({ jsonrpc: "2.0", id: 1, method: "eth_getBlockByNumber", params: [head.number, true] }),

-rpc({ id: 2, method: "eth_getBlockReceipts", params: [head.hash] })
+rpc({ jsonrpc: "2.0", id: 2, method: "eth_getBlockReceipts", params: [head.number] })

 ]);

-if (!eth_getBlockByHash) throw new Error();
+if (!eth_getBlockByNumber) throw new Error();

 if (!eth_getBlockReceipts) throw new Error();